sapdragon/syscalls-cpp/readme.md

 # syscalls-cpp

-syscalls-cpp is just another syscall library.
+syscalls-cpp is just another syscall library ( x86 / x64 ).
 It leverages a policy-based design to let you mix and match different strategies for memory allocation and stub generation at compile-time, giving you full control over your operational security tradeoffs.

 The core principle is **modularity**.
 You are not given a black box; you are given building blocks.

-**The library automatically resolves system call numbers by directly parsing `ntdll.dll` and is resilient to user-mode hooks by searching for adjacent syscalls if a target is patched.**
+**The library automatically resolves system call numbers by directly parsing ntdll.dll's metadata.
+This method is resilient to user-mode hooks by leveraging the PE's structure—the exception directory on x64 and sorted export addresses on x86—and can find adjacent syscalls if a target is patched.**

 ## The Building Blocks: Provided Policies